maximbetin/explorastur/README.md

 1. Create a new file in the `scrapers/` directory (e.g., `new_source.py`)
 2. Implement a class that inherits from `EventScraper`
 3. Add the scraper to the configuration in `config.py`
-4. Add the class to the class mapping in `factory.py`
+4. Add the class to the registry in `factory.py`

 Example: